Does your bathroom go from “clean” to “chaos” way too fast? Here’s how to restore shine, banish odors, and keep it looking spotless.

 Wash the Toilet

-Move your bleach cleaner and scrub brushes over to the toilet and start spraying.
-Spray the cleaning solution all over the exterior of the toilet and wipe away with your microfiber cloth.
+Move your bleach cleaner and scrub brushes to the toilet, then start spraying.
+Spray the cleaning solution onto the exterior of the toilet, then wipe it down with your microfiber cloth.

-Use your small scrub brush to get into the small crevices around the toilet lid, as well as the small spaces around the bottom of the toilet, and wipe away any debris with the cloth as well.
+Use your small scrub brush to reach into the crevices around the toilet lid and the bottom of the toilet, and wipe away any debris with the cloth.

-Squirt toilet cleaner into the toilet bowl and allow it to soak while you clean the area behind your toilet.
+Squirt toilet cleaner into the toilet bowl, then let it soak while you clean the area behind your toilet.
 Using your scrub brush, work any loose debris and hair out from behind the toilet and wipe it away with a damp cloth.

-Then, wipe the floor and wall behind the toilet to remove the hidden dust and grime.
+Then wipe the floor and the wall behind the toilet to remove any hidden dust and grime.

 Finally, grab your toilet brush and scrub the toilet bowl.
 Flush the toilet to rinse the cleaner from the bowl.